 Best For Couples With Different Preferences

-The Helix mattress is the best choice for couples with different preferences.
-This is simply because you can customize two sides of the mattress to the choices of each sleeping partner.
+The Solaire mattress is the best choice for couples with different preferences.
+This is simply because you can adjust the two sides of the mattress to meet the needs of each sleeping partner.
 This completely eliminates the issue of each partner liking different things.
-Check out our full review of the Helix here.
+Check out the Solaire mattress review.

 Best For Couples Who Toss And Turn